gdiet/backup/README.md

 Windows: Make sure WinFSP is installed, see [System Requirements](#system-requirements).

-Installing DedupFS is easy: Unpack the DedupFS archive to a place where you have write access.
+Windows / Linux: Unpack the DedupFS archive to a place where you have write access.
 I recommend unpacking it to the repository directory where the dedup file system data will be stored.
 For details, see the next paragraph.

 ### Initialize The File System

 The dedup file system stores all its data in a repository directory, inside the subdirectories `fsdb` and `data`.
 Before the dedup file system can be used, the repository needs to be initialized:

-* Create a repository directory for the dedup file system data, e.g. on an external backup drive.
+* Create a repository directory for the dedup file system data, for example on an external backup drive.
 * Unpack the DedupFS archive to that repository directory.
 That way, the DedupFS software is always available together with the DedupFS data.
 After unpacking, the DedupFS utility scripts like `repo-init` and `dedupfs` should be located directly in the repository directory.
-* Start the DedupFS `repo-init` utility in the repository directory, e.g. by double-clicking.
+* Start the DedupFS `repo-init` utility in the repository directory, for example by double-clicking.
 * Check the log output printed to the console where `repo-init` is executed.
 * If successful, this command creates in the repository directory the database directory `fsdb` and the log files directory `logs`.